lightning/bolts/04-onion-routing.md

    * `amt_to_forward` - The amount in milli-satoshi to forward to the next (outgoing) hop specified within the routing information.

-     This value factors in the computed fee for this particular hop.
-When processing an incoming Sphinx packet, if the `amt_to_forward` field unconverted does not match the value of the HTLC extended, then the HTLC should be failed and rejected as this indicates the node has deivated from the specified paramters.
+     This value MUST factor in the computed fee for this particular hop.
+When processing an incoming Sphinx packet along with the HTLC message it's encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected as it indicates a prior node in the path has deviated from the specified paramters:

+        incoming_htlc_amt - fee >= amt_to_forward

+     Where `fee` is calculated according to the receving node's advertised fee schema as described in [BOLT 7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#htlc-fees).

    * `incoming_cltv_value` - The CLTV value that the _incoming_ HTLC carrying
      the packet should have.